Khat Bell: Club

 After graduating from the University of Texas, Bell started her club career in South Korea with GS Caltex Seoul.
 She played for the Korean club from 2015 to 2016 before playing for Gigantes de Carolina in Puerto Rico in 2016.
 Bell later played for Turkish clubs Manisa BB SK (2016–2017) and Balıkesir Büyükşehir Belediyespor (2017–2018).
 Two weeks before her stint with Balıkesir was set to end, Bell was contacted by the Petron Blaze Spikers of the Philippine Super Liga (PSL) due to its import player Hillary Hurley having recurring injuries.
 Bell replaced Hurley as Petron entered the semifinals of the 2018 PSL Grand Prix Conference.
 On May 1, 2018, Bell scored 42 points for Petron which is the PSL's 2nd highest record for points.

 Galatasaray

 She signed a 1-year contract with Galatasaray on September 22, 2022.

 On 29 December 2022, she announced on her social media account that she had parted ways with Galatasaray.

+Professional

+Bell played for Athletes Unlimited Pro Volleyball during the 2024 Season.

 International

 Bell was part of the United States U18 girls' youth team that played at the 2009 FIVB Volleyball Girls' U18 World Championship in Thailand.
-She was also a participant of the 2015 Summer Universiade in South Korea playing for the Universiade volleyball team of the United States.
+She was also a participant of the 2015 Summer Universiade in South Korea, playing for the Universiade volleyball team of the United States.